On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

-Operators with $\Xi_{cap}(A)=0$ are known as quasialgebraic, and a Theorem of Halmos shows that this definition of capacity agrees with the usual potential-theoretic definition of capacity of the set $\mathrm{Sp}(A)$ \cite{halmos1971capacity}.
-This quantity is of particular interest in Krylov methods where, for instance, it is related to the speed of convergence\footnote{This is an idealisation since the capacity studies operator norms while true Krylov processes look at $p(A)x$ with one or several vectors $x$.
-However, from local spectral theory (e.g. \cite{muller1992local}) it follows that generically the asymptotic speeds are the same.} \cite{nevanlinna2012convergence,nevanlinna1995hessenberg}.
-Vaguely speaking, the capacity is a measure of the size of $\mathrm{Sp}(A)$ (a measure of its ability to hold electrical charge as opposed to volume).
+A theorem of Halmos shows that this definition of capacity agrees with the usual potential-theoretic definition of capacity of the set $\mathrm{Sp}(A)$ \cite{halmos1971capacity}.
+Roughly speaking, the capacity measures the ability of $\mathrm{Sp}(A)$ to hold electrical charge.
 We will also see some other measures of size in \S \ref{Leb_sec} and \S \ref{frac_dims_sec}.
+The capacity of the spectrum is of particular interest in Krylov methods where, for instance, it is related to the speed of convergence\footnote{This is an idealisation since the capacity studies operator norms while true Krylov processes look at $p(A)x$ with one or several vectors $x$.
+However, from local spectral theory (e.g., \cite{muller1992local}) it follows that, generically, the asymptotic speeds are the same.} \cite{nevanlinna2012convergence,nevanlinna1995hessenberg,muller2007spectral,nevanlinna1990linear,miekkala1996iterative}.
+The capacity is also an important object in local spectral theory \cite{aiena2007fredholm,laursen2000introduction,muller2007spectral}, and related work \cite{nevanlinna2009computing,burke2006characterizations} includes methods for computing the polynomially convex hull of an operator.
+The following theorem provides the relevant SCI classifications.